2002 – 2003 | Heavy Iron Studios | THQ | PlayStation2 | XBox | GameCube | Platformer

 It should probably be illegal for a project to be as much fun as Spongebob was.

-I did quite a bit of texturing, set-dressing, lighting, and developed a whole range of production-techniques and Maya-tools to support the art-team.
+I did quite a bit of texturing, set-dressing, and lighting, and developed a whole range of production techniques and Maya tools to support the art team.

-All in all I’m very proud of Spongebob, I believe it’s easily one of the most fun license-based titles ever made.
+All in all, I’m very proud of Spongebob, I believe it’s easily one of the most fun license-based titles (and quite possibly one of the most competent platformers) ever made.